-Side effects include:
+Common side effects include:

 Side effects of antipsychotics

 The side effects of antipsychotics can be different depending on which type of antipsychotic you take.

-What if I stop taking mood stabilisers?
+What if I want to stop taking mood stabilisers?

 Do not stop taking your mood stabiliser without first talking to your doctor.
 If you need to stop, your doctor can reduce the dose slowly over a few weeks.
 You should look out for signs of your illness returning if you are stopping your medication.

-Will my mood stabilisers affect other medication?
+Do mood stabilisers affect other medication?

 You should tell your doctor if you are taking any other medication before starting or stopping mood stabilisers.
-This includes herbal or complementary medication.
-Your doctor can give you advice on whether your mood stabiliser will affect any other medication.
+This includes herbal or complementary medication, such as St Johns Wort.

-Will drinking alcohol affect my mood stabiliser?
+Does alcohol affect my mood stabiliser?